GreenBeanio/VGCHARTZ-Web-Scraper/README.md

 - Open your "all_games.csv" file and find the last "Rank" in it.
   - Make sure that it's "all_games.csv" and not "kept_games.csv" or you will end up with duplicates.
+  - The only error that will need addressed is that "kept_games.csv" will lose track of the "Rank" position and it will need to be reordered after data collection is finished.
+This should be as easy as counting the rows and putting the value back into the "Rank" column.
 - In the code set the "skipped_games" value to that number.
 - Set "use_specific_start" to True.